-Prague's financial performance remained very strong in 2022, GOB reached 28.7% of operating revenue, the best result since 2014.
-Very strong operating surplus was attributable to the significant increase in tax revenue's collection which grew by 13.4% compared to 2021.
+Prague's financial performance remained very strong also in 2022 where GOB reached 28.7% of operating revenue, the best result since 2014.
+The very strong operating surplus was attributable to the significant increase in tax revenue's collection which was up 13.4% compared to 2021.
 Shared taxes, the national pool of value-added tax, personal and corporate income tax, represented almost 96% of tax revenue.
 Shared taxes collection grew by 12.7% as the result of stubbornly high inflation in the Czech Republic in 2022.
-The inflation reached in average 14.8% in 2022 (significantly above the average 3.3% in 2021) while the national real GDP grew by 2.5% in 2022 which remains 1.1 percentage points below the real GDP growth during the pandemic in 2021.
+The inflation averaged 14.8% in 2022, significantly above the average 3.3% in 2021, while the national real GDP grew by 2.5% in 2022.
 Thus, shared taxes increased to CZK73.7 billion (65.4% of operating revenue in 2022) from CZK65.4 billion in 2021 (65.4% of operating revenue in 2021).
 Higher collection of shared taxes provided sufficient cover for the 10.8% increase in operating expenditure in 2022.
-The Czech government almost fully compensated expenses related to the Ukrainian refugees, enabling Prague to post very strong operating margin at 28.7% in 2022.
+Finally the Czech government almost fully compensated expenses related to the Ukrainian refugees, offsetting cities' expenditures.